Pushkin Summer Institute

-Enrichment activities are provided to expose Pushkin Summer Institute participants to a variety of opportunities in the humanities, and at the postsecondary level more broadly.
-Some of the activities include: weekly lectures on Pushkin’s life, work, and times by Pushkin scholar Professor David Bethea, presentations from the UW-Madison Office of Admissions and Recruitment and the Office of Student Financial Aid, workshops on selecting and preparing for a major in college, securing internships and academically related positions as an undergraduate, and other hands-on workshops and activities.
-Co-curricular activities will occur during the evenings and weekends as part of the residence hall programming.
-Evening programming will consist of recreational and other leisure activities as well as supplementary activities to the students’ academic interests (e.g. Russian tea with bliny, Charades/krokodil, Russian dinner party, Russian films, Russian music night, trivia on Russian language and culture).
+Enrichment activities are also provided to help prepare students for life on a college campus.
+Some of the activities include: weekly lectures on Pushkin’s life, work, and times, presentations from the UW-Madison Office of Admissions and Recruitment and the Office of Student Financial Aid, workshops on selecting and preparing for a major in college, securing internships and academically related positions as an undergraduate, and other hands-on workshops and activities.
+Co-curricular activities occur during the evenings and weekends as part of the residence hall programming.
+Evening programming consists of recreational and other leisure activities as well as supplementary activities to the students’ academic interests (e.g. Russian tea with bliny, Charades/krokodil, Russian dinner party, Russian films, Russian music night, trivia on Russian language and culture).
 Weekend activities may include trips to recreational parks and cultural activities (i.e., barbecue/shashlyk in the park, the circus, Wisconsin Dells water parks, concerts on the rooftop/Capitol Square).

-At the end of the program, all students will participate in a closing performance that features their talents in Russian.
-Families, faculty and program staff will be invited.
+At the end of the program, all students participate in a closing performance that features their talents in Russian.
+Families, faculty and program staff are invited.